-If you have a seizure after withdrawing your AEDs, you will need to stop driving and tell the driving agency.
-If you go back onto the same medication at the same dose as you were on before, and are seizure-free and on this medication for six months, you can apply for a new licence.
-This only applies if you withdraw your AEDs under medical supervision.
+If you have a seizure after withdrawing your ASM, you will need to stop driving and tell the driving agency.
+If you go back onto the same medication at the same dose as before, and are seizure-free and on this medication for six months, you can apply for a new licence.
+This only applies if you withdraw your ASM under medical supervision.

-changing medication
+Changing medication